elvis-p1/timer/README.md

 # timer
-Simple timer program with a timer feature and stopwatch feature
+Simple timer program with a timer feature and stopwatch feature, download .wav file to the same folder or it won't work :)